Introduction to the API Fortress Platform and Visual Test Composer

 Authorizationinto the Key field.
 Also, make sure the endpoint URL (

 200response code and something similar in the response headers:

-First GET Testand a description), select Save, and click through the prompts, and you should now see a full test back in the Tests page.
+First GET Testand a description), click Save, and then click through the prompts.
+You should now see a full test back in the Tests page.

-If you navigate back to the Tests page, you may notice to the right is a message stating: Unpublished changes
+If you navigate back to the Tests page, you may see an Unpublished changes message in the right-hand nav.

 There's either one of two reasons for this:

 All the work we previously completed only exists as a Working Copy.
 It's basically still in rough draft form, and we need to publish the test in order to actually use it in production.

 From the Test editing page, hover over the Unpublished changes message, then select the Publish button to publish the working copy.

 Immediately, the Publish button turns green to indicate your test is ready for a scheduled a test run.
 Save your test.

 Scheduling a test basically means we can set up a recurring job (sort of like a